Laura Collett: Career

 Collett was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to equestrianism.

 In 2022, Collett won the Badminton Horse Trials.
 Riding London 52, she led from start to finish, setting an all time Badminton record finishing score of 21.4.

+In June 2024, she was confirmed as part of the Great Britain team to compete at the 2024 Paris Olympics on London 52.
+She won gold in the team event with Rosalind Canter and Tom McEwen.

+In August 2025, she was selected for the British team for the 2025 European Eventing Championships held in Blenheim on London 52, riding alongside McEwan and Yasmin Ingham from the 2024 Olympic squad as well as Bubby Upton and Caroline Harris.
+She won the individual gold medal on London 52 at the event, although the British team suffered from falls by Ingham and Upton in the cross country section.

 Personal life

 Following a heavy fall from her horse in 2013, Collett had to be resuscitated five times and given an emergency tracheotomy by paramedics after suffering a fractured shoulder, broken ribs, a punctured lung, a lacerated liver and damage to her kidneys.
 Also, a fragment of her shoulder bone had detached and travelled to her right eye through her blood stream and damaged the optic nerve.
 She was placed in an induced coma for six days.